cs3157/recitations/recitation-4.md

   int x = 1;
   increment(x); // x is still 1
   actually_increment(&x); // x is now 2
+  return 0;
 }
 ```

 Note not only the difference in the function, but how the parameters are passed.
-**Passing a pointer is fundamentally a different type than passing a value**
+**Passing a pointer is fundamentally a different type than passing a value.**

 For more pointer examples, see `recitation-4-code/basicpointers.c`